 When you’re building a patio, it’s important to get the appearance and feel just rights.
 Obviously, you need to consider cost and availability, but essentially you want a patio that complements your home and surroundings.

-In this article we’ll advise you on the pros and cons of different materials suitable for patios and introduce you to one of our most popular stones, Minster Flagstone.
+In this article, we’ll advise you on the pros and cons of different options and materials suitable for patio surfaces and introduce you to one of our most popular stones, Minster Flagstone.

-Using poured concrete might seem like an obvious solution.
+Using poured concrete as the patio surface might seem like an obvious solution.
 It’s easy to apply, which can make it a suitable choice if you’re looking for a fast patio solution.
 It’s also relatively inexpensive.

 If you go down this route, remember that a basic concrete patio can appear quite bare.
 You will likely want to liven it up with a stamped pattern or possibly coloured with dye.
 Another option is to add aggregate or even glass to improve the appearance.

 Another disadvantage of poured concrete is that small spaces can appear beneath the concrete when it is first poured.
 Invisible to the eye, these can lead to cracking over time.